Scope

 • IV sedation can increase the sedation risk to the patient if the clinician is less experienced in IV sedation and chooses inappropriate doses/dose frequencies.
 By contrast, experienced hands can administer sedation with lower sedation risks through judicious rapid titration of appropriate doses.

-• If an IV cannula is not already available, this requires a restraint team that has the skills and resources to immobilise a patient (especially upper limbs) for long enough in order to safely insert an IV cannula, or alternatively, a patient who decides to comply with IVC insertion once they realise restraint and sedation is inevitable.
+• If an IV cannula is not already available, this requires a restraint team that has the skills and resources to immobilise a patient (especially upper limbs) for long enough in order to safely insert an IV cannula; or alternatively, a patient who decides to comply with IVC insertion once they realise restraint and sedation is inevitable.

 • In addition if the patient is likely to be technically difficult to cannulate then the time taken to cannulate may outweigh any speed of onset benefits from the initial dose of IV sedation compared with the IM route.

-• Where it is difficult to insert an IV cannula due to technical or patient compliance reasons, an initial IM dose followed by IV cannulation when the patient is more settled may be preferred.
+• Where it is practically difficult to insert an IV cannula due to technical or patient compliance reasons, an initial IM dose followed by IV cannulation when the patient is more settled may be preferred.

 IM sedation: